LogtalkDotOrg/logtalk3/examples/threads/integration/NOTES.md

 of (0,1,2,3).

 For NP = 0 an adaptive trapezoidal rule is used.
-FOR NP=1,2,3,4 an adaptive gaussian quadrature of 1, 2, 3, or points is used.
+FOR NP=1,2,3,4 an adaptive Gaussian quadrature of 1, 2, 3, or points is used.

-For `quadrec/1`, the method used for the multithreading is simply to divide the initial area amongst the number of threads available (a power of 2) and then in each interval the recursive method is applied.
+For `quadrec/1`, the method used for the multi-threading is simply to divide the initial area amongst the number of threads available (a power of 2) and then in each interval the recursive method is applied.
 The `threaded/1` predicate is used.

 For `quadsplit/1`, the method used is again division (split) of the original area amongst the number of threads specified.
 This method has no restriction